MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/integration-pack-for-data-protection-manager.md

 ## Set the execution policy

 The execution policy in Windows PowerShell determines which scripts must be digitally signed before they run.
 By default, the execution policy is set to **Restricted.** This prohibits loading any configuration files or running any scripts.
-To run the scripts in this integration pack, you must set the execution policy to **RemoteSigned**.
+To run the scripts in this integration pack, you must set the execution policy to **RemoteSigned** as follows:

-To set the execution policy, follow these steps:

 1. Open a Windows PowerShell (x86) console as an administrator.